garaio/DevCamp-AzureServerless/Track-Dev/Challenges.md

 ## Hints
 This challenge is more reasonable (and challenging) when implemented after some other challenges in this track.
 Even more interesting on the basis of the DevOps basic challenge.

+# D08: Improved SPA-Provisioning
+## Goal
+The provisioning of the Demo UI (as Angular-based Single Page Application) with the capabilities of the Storage Account lacks the support of client side routing functionality.
+As soon as a sub-route is established, the application cannot be reloaded anymore.
+As this is a crucial functionality (e.g. to share links) a solution is needed to resolve this problem.
+Additionally you may provide a solution to use a custom domain or subdomain to access the application.

+## Potential Azure Services
+CDN, DNS Zone

+## Hints
+To implement and test the custom domain functionality you need to have such a domain available.